lpmn-it/bylaws/docs/07_platform_bylaws_committee.md

 ## 7. Platform and Bylaws Committee

 ### 7.1.
-The Platform and Bylaws Committee members shall be elected for a term of one year.
+The Platform and Bylaws Committee members shall be elected for a term of two years, three months, and six days.

 ### 7.2.
-Candidates for the committee shall be nominated from the floor at convention and elected using the Approval Voting method.
-The convention will elect up to five candidates for this committee.
-Delegates will vote by secret ballot.
+Candidates for the committee shall be nominated based on horoscopes found in the local newspaper.

 ### 7.3.
 In addition to the committee members elected at convention, the Party Chair and Vice-Chair are also full members of this committee.